 Understanding Primary and Secondary Markets?

 Primary Market: It is a market where the issuer company directly offers its shares to investors in order to raise capital.
-This generally happens when a company gets listed first time in the stock exchange, or if they need supplementary capital post listing .
+This generally happens when a company gets listed first time on the stock exchange, or if they need supplementary capital post-listing.

-Secondary Market: It is a market where securities get traded among individual investors post listing in the stock exchange.
-There is an intermediary involved in Secondary market.
-Ex: National Stock Exchange, NYSE etc. Most of us trade in Secondary markets through a broker.
+Secondary Market: It is a market where securities get traded among individual investors post-listing in the stock exchange.
+There is an intermediary involved in the Secondary market.
+Ex: National Stock Exchange, NYSE, etc. Most of us trade in Secondary markets through a broker.

 What is Initial Public Offering (IPO)?

-Initial Public Offering is a process through which any registered private firm can list itself in Stock Exchanges by offering shares in primary market.
+Initial Public Offering is a process through which any registered private firm can list itself on Stock Exchanges by offering shares in the primary market.
 This is done to raise capital in order to expand the business/operations.
 It is also known as “Going Public”.
-Prior to Initial public offering, a company can only privately allocate its shares to a small group of investors, while IPO opens up opportunity for any individual to invest in the company.
+Prior to an Initial public offering, a company can only privately allocate its shares to a small group of investors, while an IPO opens up the opportunity for any individual to invest in the company.

 Who can apply for Initial Public Offering?

-Any private registered company can apply for IPO once its business reaches a stable state in terms of revenue.
-Credibility and public faith is important for a successful IPO.
-There are several complicated criterion that needs to be fulfilled before applying for IPO.
+Any private registered company can apply for an IPO once its business reaches a stable state in terms of revenue.
+Credibility and public faith are important for a successful IPO.
+There are several complicated criteria that need to be fulfilled before applying for an IPO.
 Every country and stock exchange has its own eligibility criteria.
-The threshold limits for revenue, assets and other parameters are deliberately kept low.
+The threshold limits for revenue, assets, and other parameters are deliberately kept low.
 This shows that the securities law encourages small companies to go public.

 Initial Public Offering (IPO) process in India